 Our Mission: WISE leads the Upper Valley to end gender-based violence through survivor-centered advocacy, prevention, education and mobilization for social change.

+For almost 50 years, WISE has been the sole provider of crisis advocacy and support for victims of gender-based violence within 21 communities of the Upper Connecticut River Valley of New Hampshire and Vermont.
 WISE is a non-profit organization dedicated to supporting people and communities impacted by domestic violence, sexual violence and stalking.
-WISE leads the Upper Valley to end gender-based violence through survivor-centered advocacy, prevention,education and mobilization for social change.
-WISE offers a confidential and free 24-hour crisis line, peer support groups and workshops; emergency shelter and transitional housing; safety planning and accompaniment to hospitals, police stations, courthouses and other social service agencies.
-The Prevention and Education Program works with youth, professionals, and the community to develop relevant and comprehensive prevention strategies.
-WISE is committed to shifting the culture as a whole, to make violence less common, and to realize our vision – a world of freedom, justice, equality and dignity where all can thrive.
+WISE offers a confidential and free 24-hour crisis line, peer support groups and workshops, emergency shelter, safety planning and accompaniment to hospitals, police stations, court houses and other social service agencies.
+WISE works with youth, professionals, and the community to develop relevant and comprehensive prevention strategies.
+WISE is committed to engaging everyone in learning to recognize and eliminate the root causes of violence.

 Members of Team WISE commit to raising at least $500 and WISE will pay the $95 registration fee.

 In recognition of your hard work, WISE will also provide you with the following;

 - A personalized dri-fit t-shirt with the WISE logo to wear on race day

 - A brief (and optional), pre-race warm up of yoga and intention setting lead